Classification accuracy as a proxy for two sample testing: Introduction

 Before we delve into the details, it is worth mentioning that even though this paper is a theoretical endeavor, the question was initially practically motivated.
-Many scientific questions are naturally posed as two sample tests -- examples abound in epidemiology and neuroscience.
-As a hypothetical example from the latter, consider a particular region of interest in the brain, say the hippocampus.
-Say we are interested in determining whether the hippocampus responds differently under two situations (say listening to loud harsh sounds vs soft smooth sounds), or for a person with a medical condition (patient) and a person without the condition (control) -- the condition could be as varied as depression, autism, Parkinson's disease, etc. Then, one collects and analyzes brain data for the same patient under the two contrasting stimuli (to study the effect of change in that stimulus), or for different normal and ill patients under the same stimulus (to study effect of onset of disease).
-It is increasingly common in the field of neuroscience, see \cite{pereira2009machine}, to assess whether there is a significant difference between the two sets of data collected by learning a classifier to differentiate between them (because, for instance, they may be more familiar with the problem of classification than that of two sample testing).
-Neuroscientists call this style of brain decoding, as pattern discrimination and a positive answer can be seen as preliminary evidence that the mental process of interest might occur within the portion of the brain being studied -- see \cite{olivetti2012induction} for a recent discussion of related issues.
-The results of our paper would then reassure the neuroscientist that their use of prediction instead of testing, even in the high dimensional setting (where dimensionality is large relative to sample size), should not reduce their power much.
-At the same time, it should also serve as a warning that a constant factor loss of power might be possible, and for scientific disciplines in which data is not plenty, the scientist should be wary of using prediction techniques for disguised hypothesis testing problems.
+Many scientific questions are naturally posed as two-sample tests --- examples abound in epidemiology and neuroscience.
+As a hypothetical example from the latter, say we are interested in determining whether a particular brain region responds differently under two situations (say listening to loud harsh sounds vs soft smooth sounds), or for a person with a medical condition (patient) and a person without the condition (control).
+Often, one collects and analyzes brain data for the same patient under the two contrasting stimuli (to study the effect of change in that stimulus), or for different normal and ill patients under the same stimulus (to study effect of a medical condition).
+Since the work of \cite{golland2003permutation} where the authors examined permutation tests for classification with application to neuroimaging analysis, it has been increasingly common in the field of neuroscience---see \cite{zhu2008fisher,etzel2009introduction,pereira2009machine,stelzer2013statistical}---to assess whether there is a significant difference between the two sets of data collected by learning a classifier to differentiate between them (because, for instance, they may be more familiar with classification than two-sample testing).
+Neuroscientists call this style of brain decoding as pattern discrimination and a positive answer can be seen as preliminary evidence that the mental process of interest might occur within the portion of the brain being studied; see \cite{olivetti2012induction} for a discussion of related issues.
+This classification approach to two-sample testing has been considered in other application areas including genetics~\citep{yu2007two}, speech analysis~\citep{chen2009large}, credit scoring~\citep{xiao2014transfer}, churn prediction~\citep{xiao2015feature} and video content analysis~\citep{liu2018classifier}.